-The proposed increase in the tax rate also did not provide any relief for investors who have committed to developments and entered into contracts to acquire sites prior to September 20, 2018, when the amendments are dated to come into effect.
+Mr Hardie said the proposed increase in the tax rate also did not provide any relief for investors who have committed to developments having entered into contracts to acquire sites, prior to September 20, 2018, when the amendments are dated to come into effect.

-Not only will the proposed tax changes damage an important export earner for Australia, they will also inflate the rents in the broader rental market as students will be competing for a more limited supply of accommodation.
+He added "Not only will the proposed tax changes damage an important export earner for Australia, they will also inflate the rents in the broader rental market as students will be competing for a more limited supply of accommodation.

-The sudden changes to the proposed laws will also affect Australia's reputation with foreign investors who are seeking stability in the rules when they commit capital offshore.
+"The sudden changes to the proposed laws will also affect Australia's reputation with foreign investors who are seeking stability in the rules when they commit capital offshore", he added.

-According to the Department of Education and Training, there were 626,988 international students in Australia during July 2018, up 11 per cent on last year.
+According to the Department of Education and Training, there were 626,988 international students in Australia during July 2018 up 11% on last year.